SheenaShahangian/CS601_TermProject_Shahangian/README.md

 <img width="1671" alt="Screen Shot 2021-12-10 at 1 31 33 PM" src="https://user-images.githubusercontent.com/74014027/145637626-9b76ab33-655d-40c7-ac69-65537c5c4e9d.png">

+Please note, the images above are not an exhaustive collection of all uses of Flexbox on my website, but rather a sample example.

 #### Adding ES6 or Higher Functionality + Including Content From Module 5 (Including the Fetch API)